-Dr Sifiso Ntombela Ms Onele Tshitiza Ms Pamela Matyolo Mr Thabile Nkunjana Mr Lucius Phaleng Mr Brian Makhele AfCFTA offers a good market opportunity for emerging producers from South Africa: A fruit juice market analysis.
-By Thabile Nkunjana Background Since 1 January 2021, the African Continental Free Trade Area (AfCFTA) and the duty-free trading of goods and services across Africa's borders are underway despite several challenges.
-This new market's gross domestic product (GDP) is valued at US\$3.4 trillion.
+Dr Sifiso NtombelaMs Onele TshitizaMs Pamela MatyoloMr Thabile NkunjanaMr Lucius PhalengMr Brian Makhele AfCFTA offers a good market opportunity for emerging producers from South Africa: A fruit juice market analysis.
+By Thabile Nkunjana Background Since 1 January 2021, the African Continental Free Trade Area (AfCFTA) came into effect, implying the intra-trade on some goods and services are duty free within the continent.
+The African continental market's gross domestic product (GDP) is valued at US\$3.4 trillion.
+One of the important protocols of the AfCFTA is the Rules of Origin (RoO) that governs the value content of each product traded in the continent.
 The current agreement on Rules of Origin (RoO) is 80 % of tariff lines, while the remaining 20 % of negotiations are ongoing and expected to be concluded by July 2021.
 High-value crop demand is increasing across the continent; however, there is a shortage of production.
 Diao et al. (2003), for example, earlier stated that only 6.6 % of fruits and vegetables are traded with Sub-Saharan Africa, while the rest is imported outside the region.
 This shows how little fruits and vegetables the region produces; thus, processed products within the region are in short supply.
-South Africa exports numerous products to Africa, such as unprocessed fruit, grains, vegetables and meat, but this article focuses its analysis on the fruit juice industry where the potential market, exports growth rate, and competition within Africa are analysed.
+South Africa exports numerous products to the rest of African continent, such as unprocessed fruit, grains, vegetables and meat, but this article focuses its analysis on the fruit juice industry where the potential market, exports growth rate, and competition within Africa are analysed.
 The South African fruit juice industry is estimated to process over one million tons of fresh fruit annually and have a total turnover of R10 billion.
-Like the domestic citrus industry, the fruit juice industry is well integrated into the global market and is a noteworthy exporter to the international market.
-Most processed fruit is consumed domestically, estimated at 75 %, while the remaining 15 % is exported.
-The global perspective at a glance The global free market provides countries with an opportunity to earn foreign income and improve their economies, but good governance, a conducive business environment, and labour productivity are all necessary traits for a country's competitiveness.
+At an aggregate level, majority of South Africa's processed fruit is consumed domestically, estimated at 75 %, while the remainder 15 % is exported.
+The global free market provides countries with an The global perspective at a glance opportunity to earn foreign income and improve their economies, but good governance, a conducive business environment, and labour productivity are all necessary traits for a country's competitiveness.
 Figure 1 presents the world's leading fruit juice exporters between 2017 and 2019.
-Data from the International Trade Centre (ITC) shows that Brazil leads the global fruit juice exports with 2.3 million tons exported in 2019, which can be linked to the 10 % increase in orange processing per year in the country.
+Data from the International Trade Centre (ITC) shows that Brazil leads the global fruit juice exports with 2.3 million tons exported in 2019, which can be linked to the 10 % increase in orange processing per year in the recent past.
 In second place is the United States of America (USA) with 1.4 million tons, followed by the Netherlands (1.0 million tons), Germany (946.5 thousand tons) while Belgium and Spain, both exporting 800 thousand tons each.
 Of the top five leading exporters, only Brazil increased its market share (by 4 %).
-The USA, Belgium, Netherlands, and Germany saw a market share decrease of 19.4 %, 7.2 %, 2 %, and 0.3 %, respectively.
-During this
+The USA, Belgium, Netherlands, and Germany saw a market share decrease of 19.4

-TRADE ANALYSIS period, China lost 39.3 % of its share in the global market.
-Despite being small participants in the global market, South Africa, Argentina, Austria and Costa Rica remain a global contender for this market.
+%, 7.2 %, 2 %, and 0.3 %, respectively.
+During this period, China lost 39.3 % of its share in the global market.
+Despite being small participants in the global market, South Africa, Argentina, Austria and Costa Rica remain